-A Fee Tail is a provision that is included in the engagement letter relating to the termination of an investment banker’s engagement in a sale transaction.
+A Fee Tail is a provision that is included in an engagement letter relating to the termination of an investment banker’s engagement in a sale transaction.
 The services of the investment banker handling the transaction may be terminated before closing the deal, and the fee tail provision offers guidance on how the banker will be paid.

-However, for the feel tail to be effective, the investment banker must meet certain conditions.
+However, for the fee tail to be effective, the investment banker must meet certain conditions.
 First, the future transaction must occur within the predetermined tail period indicated in the engagement letter.
 Also, the future transaction must occur with a banker who signed a Non-Disclosure Agreement (NDA) with the company during the engagement term.

 Depending on the company, the tail period ranges from 12 to 24 months.
 If the banker’s contract is terminated before the transaction is complete but within the tail period, he/she is entitled to receive the agreed full fee.
 The tail period protects bankers who spent time and effort to identify potential buyers, but whose services were terminated before closing the deal.

-Fees payable to the investment banker
+Fees Payable to the Investment Banker

 Progressive fee structure

 The fee structure and the mode of payments to the investment banker are contained in the engagement letter.
 In most cases, the fee paid to the investment banker is calculated as a percentage of the final price for which the company is sold.
 The investment banker may negotiate for a progressive fee structure where the negotiations with a buyer may result in a higher selling price than the seller expects.
 The progressive fee structure is designed in a way that the banker’s fee increases when the selling price reaches certain levels.
-In some circumstances, client and the banker may agree on minimum or maximum fees for the transaction.
+In some circumstances, the client and the banker may agree on minimum or maximum fees for the transaction.

 Retainer and success fee

 Apart from the progressive fee structure, some bankers prefer to be paid a retainer fee and a success fee when the transaction is closed.
 The engagement letter may require the payment of a certain retainer fee after the achievement of specific milestones or events.

-The engagement letter should include a provision that requires the client to reimburse the investment banker all the expenses he/she incurred in the course of the engagement.
-The company may also put a limit on the amount of expenses that the banker will not exceed, and any further expenses beyond the cap require the client’s approval.
+The engagement letter should include a provision that requires the client to reimburse the investment banker for all the expenses he/she incurred in the course of the engagement.
+The company may put a limit on the amount of expenses that the banker will not exceed, and any further expenses beyond the cap require the client’s approval.
 The limit could be on individual expenses, aggregate limits, or monthly limits.

-Timing of the fee tail
+Timing of the Fee Tail

 In such a case, the company/owners may not want the investment banker to collect any fee payments until they’ve been paid all the amounts due.
-Therefore, in such situation, the engagement letter must stipulate that the investment banker only gets paid after the purchase price is earned and paid.
+Therefore, in such a situation, the engagement letter must stipulate that the investment banker only gets paid after the purchase price is earned and paid.
 If the banker objects to the clause, he may agree to factor in only the received payments at the closing date when calculating the fee owed to the banker.

-For the investment banker to receive payments from the engagement, he must offer services that are provided for in the engagement letter.
-These services may include: reviewing the company’s past financial reports, preparing future financial projections, identifying and negotiating with potential buyers, conducting due diligence on potential buyers, and coordinating negotiations for the sale of the company.
+For the investment banker to receive payments from the engagement, he must offer services that are provided in the engagement letter.
+These services may include reviewing the company’s past financial reports, preparing future financial projections, identifying and negotiating with potential buyers, conducting due diligence on potential buyers, and coordinating negotiations for the sale of the company.

 If the client requires additional services not disclosed in the engagement letter, the banker may request an additional fee for the services.
-The engagement letter should also include a provision stating that the company is the final decision maker on matters such as accepting and rejecting an offer, engaging a bidder in further negotiations and preparation of marketing materials.
-It helps reduce conflicts of interest between the company and the banker.
+The engagement letter should also include a provision stating that the company is the final decision maker on matters such as accepting and rejecting an offer, engaging a bidder in further negotiations, and preparation of marketing materials.
+This helps reduce conflicts of interest between the company and the banker.